Irish Unions Prepare Major Pay Demands Amid Cost of Living Crisis Ahead of Autumn Talks

 Why It Matters

 This upcoming round of pay talks is hugely significant for the Irish economy.
 The public sector pay deal, in particular, will set a precedent for wage negotiations across the country.
 A large pay increase for public servants will inevitably lead to similar demands from private sector workers.
 The government and employers will be cautious, warning that excessive pay increases could fuel inflation and damage the country's competitiveness.
 They will argue for a balanced approach that protects living standards without jeopardising economic stability.
 The negotiations will be a major test of the relationship between the government, unions, and employer groups, and finding a compromise will be challenging.
+The ICTU's recommendation of up to 6% increases signals that unions are in no mood to accept a modest deal after years of real-terms pay cuts.

 Local Impact